nokotamustang/ComfyUI_nokota_mustang_nodes/readme.md

 The drop down field will contain a fixed set of aspect ratios, and when the node is generated it will calculate the correct pixel width and height given the megapixel input.

-I included the so to say standard ratios that relate to real world, but since some standards are fixed (say mostly in landscape) I make sure to add a portrait version (and vice-versa).
-I preferred this approach instead of creating a portrait or landscape flip node which seems too excessive.
+I included the so-to-say 'standard ratios' that relate to real world products, but since some standards are fixed (say mostly in landscape) I added a portrait version (and vice-versa).

 The ratio is easy to understand, but take note of the target mega pixels input.
 This is a base value used to calculate the final dimension given your target ratio; if you wanted to create Full HD for example you can pick `Landscape HD (16:9)` and `2 million (base 1440 ~Full HD)`.